 In order to attract pollinators, like butterflies and bees, you need to provide them with a source of nectar or pollen.
 Flowers with a simple, flat structure (e.g. Geranium and Cosmos) are easiest for insects to feed on.
-Try to place each plant in groups, so that the colour and scent are easy to detect.
+Try to place each plant in groups, so that the colour and scent are easy for insects to detect.

-There are hundreds of vertical garden designs on Pinterest.
-But here’s our selection of simple solutions for a low-cost vertical garden.
+There are hundreds of vertical garden designs on Pinterest, but here’s our selection of simple solutions for a low-cost vertical garden.